Updated: Jan 15

 - Then finish piece with 3M Perfect-It machine polish.

-According to some epoxy artists, when resin is polish sanded, it has such a different feel to it then unpolished resin.
+According to some of the best casting epoxy artists, when resin is polish sanded, it has such a different feel to it then unpolished resin.
 It feels like glass and looks amazing.
 They swear it is worth the extra effort.

 - If your piece has wood, and you're trying to keep the wood dry (which you don't have to), or keep the wood from too fine sanding, tape it off.
 That way, a little water under the tape isn't a concern, but you can sand the epoxy to a really fine grit, and keep the wood closer to 320-400 for a finishing product.
 You can always dry the wood quickly after sanding with a blowdryer or heat gun on low (and keep it moving).